 Introduction of Olive oil extraction methods:

-Today, let us discuss about Olive Oil Extraction Methods, and Process.
+Today, let us discuss Olive Oil Extraction Methods and Processes.

 Olive oil extraction is the process of extracting the oil there in olive drupes, known as olive oil.
 Olive oil is produced in the mesocarp cells, and stored in an exacting type of vacuole called a lipo vacuole, i.e., each cell contains a tiny olive oil droplet.
 Olive oil extraction is the method of separating the oil from the other fruit contents (vegetative extract liquid and solid material).
 It is possible to attain this partition by physical means alone, i.e., oil and water do not mix, so they are relatively easy to separate.
 This contrasts with other oils that are extracted with chemical solvents, normally hexane.
 The first operation when extracting olive oil is washing the olives, to reduce the occurrence of contaminants, especially soil, which can create a particular flavor effect called “soil taste”.